SilvioWeging/kASA/README.md

 * `-q (--rtt) <file>`: Path and name of the read ID to tax IDs output file.
 If not given, a profile-only version of kASA will be used which is much faster!
 ##### Optional paramameters
 * `-r (--ram)`: Loads the index into primary memory.
 If you don't provide enough RAM for this, it will fall back to using secondary memory.
 Default: false.
-* `-z (--translated)`: Tell kASA, that the input consists of protein sequences.
-Note, that the index must've been converted via the same alphabet to amino acids.
 * `-a (--alphabet) <file> <number>`: If you'd like to use a different translation alphabet formated in the NCBI compliant way, provide the file (gc.prt) and the id (can be a string).
 Please use only letters in the range ['A',']'] from the ASCII table for your custom alphabet.
 Default: Hardcoded translation table.
 * `-k <upper> <lower>`: Bounds for `k`, all `k`'s in between will be evaluated as well.
 If your intuition is more like `<lower> <upper>` then that's okay too.
 Default: 12 7.
 * `--kH <upper>`: Set only the upper bound.
 If the index has been built with 128 bit size, k can be up to 25.